 Indicators are that only about half of those in Indiana who need treatment are getting it—we must do better.
 We can do better.

 WHERE WE COME IN:

-Through a network of more than 20 local affiliates across the state serving more than 4,000 people, NAMI Indiana facilitates education, support and advocacy programs to improve the quality of life for people living with serious mental illnesses, their families, and their friends.
+Through a network of 13 local affiliates across the state, NAMI Indiana facilitates education, support and advocacy programs to improve the quality of life for people living with serious mental illnesses, their families, and their friends.
 NAMI programs are research based and peer led.